Climate of Pakistan: 2011 Sindh floods

 The 2011 Sindh floods began during the monsoon season in mid-August 2011, resulting from heavy monsoon rains in Sindh, Eastern Balochistan, and Southern Punjab.
 The floods have caused considerable damage; an estimated 270 civilians have been killed, with 5.3 million people and 1.2 million homes affected.
 Sindh is a fertile region and often called the "breadbasket" of the country; the damage and toll of the floods on the local agrarian economy is said to be extensive.
 At least 1.7 million acres of arable land has been inundated as a result of the flooding.
 The flooding has been described as the worst since the 2010 Pakistan floods, which devastated the entire country.
 Unprecedented torrential monsoon rains caused severe flooding in 16 districts of Sindh province.

 2022 floods

-Since June 2022, floods caused by monsoon rains and melting glaciers in Pakistan particularly in the southern regions of Sindh and Balochistan in the have killed at least 1,128 people, including 340 children and six military officers in a helicopter crash, with over 1,700 more injured.
+In 2022, floods caused by monsoon rains and melting glaciers in Pakistan particularly in the southern regions of Sindh and Balochistan had killed at least 1,128 people, including 340 children and six military officers in a helicopter crash, with over 1,700 more injured.
 It is the world's deadliest flood since 2017.
 On 25 August, Pakistan declared a state of emergency because of the flooding.

+2023 floods

+From March to July 2023, floods caused by monsoon rains returned to Pakistan after nine months.
+They worsened at the end of June due to upcoming monsoon rains.
+At least 159 people were killed, including many children.